 Heating of Teflon (polytetrafluoroethylene, PTFE, aka Fluon and Halon) above 300°F can cause Polymer fume fever (aka Teflon Flu).
 This causes a flu-like illness with chest tightness and mild cough about 4-8 hours after exposure and generally resolves in 48 hours.

-If Teflon is heated past 450°F, the PTFE is broken down through pyrolysis creating different products that may cause acute lung injury.
+If Teflon is heated past 450°F, the PTFE is broken down through pyrolysis and creates different products that may cause acute lung injury.

 You should never heat a Teflon coated pot or pan without water in it - on the trail or at home.